2017 24 Hours of Le Mans: Post-race

-Bamber, Bernhard and Hartley now led the Drivers' Championship with 83 points; Buemi, Davidson and Nakajima fell to second with 66, and Jarvis, Laurent and Tung moved from sixth to third.
+Bamber, Bernhard, and Hartley took the Drivers' Championship lead with 83 points; Buemi, Davidson, and Nakajima fell to second with 66, and Jarvis, Laurent, and Tung moved from sixth to third.
 Porsche overtook Toyota to lead the Manufacturers' Championship by 28.5 points.
-Derani, Priaulx and Tincknell remained the GT World Endurance Drivers' Championship leaders, with Adam, Serra and Turner second.
-Ford took the GT World Endurance Manufacturers' Championship lead from Ferrari with six races remaining in the season.
+Derani, Priaulx, and Tincknell remained the GT World Endurance Drivers' Championship leaders, with Adam, Serra, and Turner second.
+Ford took the GT World Endurance Manufacturers' Championship lead from Ferrari with six races left in the season.

-Race result
+Official results

-The minimum number of laps for classification (70 percent of the overall winning car's race distance) was 257 laps.
+The minimum number of laps for classification (70 per cent of the overall winning car's race distance) was 257 laps.
 Class winners are in bold.